Trump voters shrug off global uproar over immigration ban

 "He probably went as far as he thought he could," Hirsch said.
 "You can't ban everybody in the world, but I think it's prudent considering the conditions in certain places in the world."

-Trent Lott, a former Senate Republican leader from Missouri who is now a lawyer in Washington, D.C., said the orders made sense to "working-class Americans in the real world."
+Trent Lott, a former Senate Republican leader from Mississippi who is now a lawyer in Washington, D.C., said the orders made sense to "working-class Americans in the real world."

 "Out in the rest of the country, people are excited to see the president moving forward with securing the border," he said.